Quantum Origin of Diffraction from Bright and Dark States: Nonclassical Signatures in Multi-Photon Diffraction

-and this expansion shows that each photon creation event coherently distributes the photon among the bright mode and a set of dark modes, with weights $c_n$ dictated by the detection angle $\theta$.
+and this expansion shows that the creation of a uniformly distributed photon via $\hat{A}^\dagger$ coherently distributes the photon among the bright mode and a set of dark modes, with the weights $|c_n|^2$ dictated by the detection angle $\theta$.
+Here, the operators $\hat{B}_\theta^\dagger$ and $\hat{D}_{n,\theta}^\dagger$ extend the detector-oriented basis $\{|\psi_n(\theta)\rangle\}$ originally defined for a single photon into the multi-photon regime.
+It thereby inherits the essential physical property that only the bright mode couples to a sensor atom in the $\theta$ direction, while all the dark modes remain completely decoupled.

 To analyze the detection process, we consider the action of the bright-state operator $\hat{B}_\theta$ on $|N\rangle$.
 Using the orthogonality $[\hat{B}_\theta, \hat{D}_{n,\theta}^\dagger] = 0$ and the relation $[\hat{B}_\theta, \hat{A}^\dagger] = c_0$, we obtain the generalized commutator